Updated on

 Risk for Ineffective Cerebral Tissue Perfusion

-Risk for ineffective cerebral tissue perfusion associated with persistent atrial fibrillation can be caused by ineffective atrial contraction and blood clot formation leading to decreased oxygenated blood flow to the brain.
+Risk for ineffective cerebral tissue perfusion associated with persistent atrial fibrillation can be caused by ineffective atrial contraction and risk of stroke development from blood clots formed in the atria leading to decreased oxygenated blood flow to the brain.

 Nursing Diagnosis: Risk for Ineffective Cerebral Tissue Perfusion